The extraordinary life of Harry Stokes – born c.1799 Doncaster, died 15 October 1859 Salford

 …and extracts from the second version of The Female Husband ballad:

-After separating from his first wife Ann of 22 years, Harry became friendly with a widow called Francis Collins, a barmaid who served in his local.
-Francis felt sympathy toward Harry who had become a local figure of fun.
+After separating from his first wife Ann, Harry became friendly with a widow called Francis Collins, a barmaid who served in his local beerhouse.
+News articles from 1859 told that Francis felt sympathy toward Harry who had become a local figure of fun.
 Harry and Francis moved in together in a cottage in Corporation Street, Salford.
 John Heaton who was Francis’s son from her first marriage was later reported as saying that he “always regarded Harry as his stepfather, and his mother assumed the name of Stokes and passed as his wife.”

 In 1840 they moved to a house at the top of Quay Street which they converted into a beer house.
 Here’s the rates book entry for Quay Street showing Harry and Frances living at numbers 3 and 5, but Harry’s listing looks like a bit of a scribbled afterthought